Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 190.  ### Question190
-Which one is a Scrum Team role?
-Pick all that apply
+Which one is a Scrum Team role? (pick all that apply)

 - [x] The Product Owner
 - [ ] The Project Manager